 Hospitality – To offer a welcoming environment

 Since 2000 Maria House has provided transitional housing, where residents can stay for as long as two years.
 In 2006, we opened Teresa Shelter.
-It offers short-term emergency shelter services and an extended stay program, where woman can stay for up to 6 months.
-Download our Rack Brochure for more information.
+It offers short-term emergency shelter services and an extended stay program, where woman can stay for up to one year.

 No. There are several other excellent programs that have some commonalities with the programs offered by Opening Doors, but none that offer the same services.